 - To ensure sustainability of efforts

-You can find contact information for the members of the Equity and Inclusion Committee here.
+You can find the list of current members of the Equity and Inclusion Committee here.

 Working Group Report

 On May 8th, 2018, the AIC Board of Directors released and endorsed the report of the Equity and Inclusion Working Group.
 As a reflection of its endorsement of this report, the Board formally approved the appointment of an Equity and Inclusion Committee.

 You can read the full text of the report, "Recommendations for Advancing Equity and Inclusion in the American Institute for Conservation of Historic and Artistic Works," and share and download it as a PDF.

 Through our research, we have found many definitions of these terms, but perhaps the best appear in the American Library Association’s Final Report of the ALA Task Force on Equity, Diversity, and Inclusion, and are as follows:

 Equity is not the same as formal equality.
 Formal equality implies sameness.
 Equity, on the other hand, assumes difference and takes difference into account to ensure a fair process and, ultimately, a fair (or equitable) outcome.
 Equity recognizes that some groups were (and are) disadvantaged in accessing educational and employment opportunities and are, therefore, underrepresented or marginalized in many organizations and institutions.
 The effects of that exclusion often linger systemically within organizational policies, practices and procedures.
 Equity, therefore, means increasing diversity by ameliorating conditions of disadvantaged groups.